MaxSkippGriff/maxskippgriff.github.io/_pages/about.md

 ---
 permalink: /
-title: "welcome to my site."
+title: "Hey, welcome to my site."
 excerpt: "About me"
 author_profile: true
 redirect_from: